Home | Contact | FAQs | About AIM

 Are you part of an active Assyrian organization or business?

-Are you interested in working together with us and fellow Assyrians?
+Are you interested in sharing your knowledge with fellow Assyrians?